hmcts/div-decree-nisi-frontend/README.md

 The application will now be running on ```https://localhost:3000```.

-Locally this will also create a new endpoint ```"/session"``` where you can view and edit the current session (Note: each time you login/logout of IDAM the session will be reset)
+When the application is up and running, a new endpoint will be exposed called ```"/session"``` where you can view and edit the current session.
+This is useful for debugging and testing.
+(Note: each time you login/logout of IDAM the session will be reset).
+This endpoint will only be available locally and on AAT environment.

 ## Testing